 Concerns about security, safety or suspicious behavior can be reported anonymously via our Campus Eyes website, or by calling the University of Maine Police Department dispatch at 581-4040 and asking to make an anonymous report.

 The University of Maine has an emergency alert system that sends notifications out to the community via the FirstClass email system, as well as via text message.
 Parents of University of Maine students are encouraged to sign-up for these notifications via our UMaine.txt website.

-Each residence hall provides multiple spaces for students to gather for social activities.
-We also provide a large, public, flat-screen TV with hook-up capabilities, should students not have their own TV or should students wish to use the TV for their own group viewing.
+We provide a large, public, flat-screen TV with hook-up capabilities, should students not have their own TV or should students wish to use the TV for their own group viewing.
 Each residence hall also provides pool tables, ping-pong tables, foosball tables, or other amenities, which are free for student use.